molmod/tamkin/doc/tutorial/data.rst

 that is printed to the output file.
 To produce output that TAMkin can read from, we suggest the following settings.

+Although most packages can do the standard frequency computation, the actual frequencies are never read by TAMkin.
+Instead, TAMkin reads all the ingredients (such as the Hessian and the atomic masses) required for the computation the frequencies.
+This makes it possible to compute frequencies with different types of normal mode analysis methods.

 CHARMM
 ~~~~~~